Megakrash/Spherus-/README.md

 - Clone this repo, enter it
 - Check the .env.sample in frontend & backend then create .env
 - Run command `npm run setup` & `npm run migrate`
+- You can log in with this account : mail@mail.com / password : guest

 ### Available Commands